WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 Passive Effects are automatically tracking actions and are processed so you only have to reference, at least, 1 in the list but don't leave it as empty.

 ## Action
 These are the classic Actions of any character.
-These actions are UseActions and RestrictableAction.
+These actions are `IUseActions` and `IRestrictableAction`.

-The Use part usually should be called in the awake function, unless there’s it's going be called remotely, to activate them though do call the base.Awake() function.
+The Use part usually should be called in the awake function, unless it's going be called remotely, so invoke them in the `base.Awake()` function.

 ``` c#
 protected override void Awake()